How to Qualify for the PMP Exam

 Then you have to choose from four multiple choice answers.
 Each of those answers may be correct to some degree.
 So you have to decide which is the most correct answer in the particular context of the question.
 This is enormously challenging because you have a very large body of knowledge you have to learn in a very complicated set of situations in which you have to be able to decide what to do.

 You need to select the correct learning methodology to master all of the information you need to learn to pass the PMP exam.
 You need to learn about the various contexts including organizational types and the impact each organization type has on the challenges a project manager faces.
-That includes the techniques to use in the project situation, the environment in which it is taking place, and where in the project management process the project managers and stakeholders are.
+That includes the best techniques to use in the project situation, the environment in which it is taking place, and where in the project management process the project managers and stakeholders are.
 You can’t learn the correct interplay between those elements just by memorizing.

 The best way to learn all this information and how to apply it in situations is our PMP Exam Prep course.
 You’ll have study materials that actually give you scenarios of project managers executing various projects.
 As you read these scenarios, you see the logic the project manager uses to pick the appropriate technique.
 You’ll also read about the explanations the project manager gives to project sponsors and stakeholders about the risk management or estimating techniques the PM decided to use.
 By reading about how project managers operate in these different situations you will learn to interpret a situation and pick the right techniques when you answer a question on the exam.